Please note that the first section opens automatically. You must then click on the title bar to open each of the remaining sections.

-With your back to the gate, on your left you will a number of stone carvings from the original St Columba's Church.
+With your back to the gate, on your left you will see a number of stone carvings from the original St Columba's Church.
 From the old altar are the carved words of Jesus: ‘I am the light of the world.'

 Three stone panels carry traditional Christian symbols

 The pelican: The good mother who, legend says, will feed her young with the blood from her own breast when food is scarce.
 She has become a symbol of Christ in his relationship with his church.

 You might like to thank Jesus for his body on earth, the community of the church.
 May we be ready to give of ourselves for our communities, as Christ gave himself for us

-The story goes that the Roman Emperor Constantine was facing an vast army of Barbarians.The night before battle he had a vision of the cross and heard the words: ‘In this sign you will conquer'.
-He had all the Eagle standards replaced by crosses, and the Romans were victorious.
+The story goes that the Roman Emperor, Constantine, was facing a vast army of Barbarians.The night before battle, he had a vision of the cross and heard the words: ‘In this sign you will conquer'.
+He had all the eagle standards replaced by crosses, and the Romans were victorious.
 This marked the beginning of the establishment of Christianity as the official religion of the Roman Empire.
 In this sign we still do our work today, and you will see these letters on many church objects.

 How might Jesus be calling us to step out in his name?

-The Lamb of God Jesus is our Passover Lamb: he died at the season of the Passover, and through his death we are saved.
+The Lamb of God, Jesus, is our Passover Lamb: He died at the season of the Passover, and through his death we are saved.

-Revelation 5:11-14: Then I looked and heard the voice of many angels, numbering thousands upon thousands, and ten thousand times ten thousand.
+Revelation 5:11-14: "Then I looked and heard the voice of many angels, numbering thousands upon thousands, and ten thousand times ten thousand.
 They encircled the throne and the living creatures and the elders.
-In a loud voice they sang: "Worthy is the Lamb, who was slain, to receive power and wealth and wisdom and strength and honour and glory and praise!"
-Then I heard every creature in heaven and on earth and under the earth and on the sea, and all that is in them, singing: "To him who sits on the throne and to the Lamb be praise and honour and glory and power, for ever and ever!"
-The four living creatures said, "Amen," and the elders fell down and worshiped.
+In a loud voice they sang: 'Worthy is the Lamb, who was slain, to receive power and wealth and wisdom and strength and honour and glory and praise!'
+Then I heard every creature in heaven, and on earth, and under the earth, and on the sea, and all that is in them, singing: 'To him who sits on the throne and to the Lamb be praise and honour and glory and power, for ever and ever!'
+The four living creatures said, 'Amen,' and the elders fell down and worshiped."

 The beloved symbol of all Christians who remember how Jesus died for us.
 You might like to ponder on the words of St Paul:

-Philippians 2:5-11: Your attitude should be the same as that of Christ Jesus: who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.
-And being found in appearance as a man, he humbled himself and became obedient to death— even death on a cross!
-Therefore God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.
+Philippians 2:5-11: "Your attitude should be the same as that of Christ Jesus, who, being in very nature God, did not consider equality with God something to be grasped, but made himself nothing, taking the very nature of a servant, being made in human likeness.
+And, being found in appearance as a man, he humbled himself and became obedient to death— even death on a cross!
+Therefore God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father."

 The Wild Garden